nightspirit/redis-sockjs-chat/README.md

 ## 3. Add more features, start making complex chat application

-In order to add more features, we have to send different types of message.
-And according to that we guide them into different handler.
+In order to add more features, we have to send different action of message.
+According to message action that we direct them into different handler.
 Here are examples how you define your message.

 ```javascript
 {